ece362-purdue/proton-labs/lab4-adc-dma/README.md

 2. What register bits did you have to write to to configure the ADC to send out a DREQ signal whenever a new sample is ready in the FIFO?
 Why is it important to use the DREQ signal to trigger the DMA transfer?

-3. What specific register bits did you have to write to to configure DMA Channel 5 to read from the ADC FIFO and write to the variable `adc_fifo_out`?
+3. What specific register bits did you have to write to to configure DMA Channel 0 to read from the ADC FIFO and write to the variable `adc_fifo_out`?

 > [!IMPORTANT]
 > Show your TA that turning the potentiometer varies the value displayed on the seven segment display within the range 0.000000 to 3.300000.
-Show them the code you wrote, and that it passes the `dma_adc` test case.
+It may be lower than 3.3 and higher than 0.0, which is fine.
+Show them the code you wrote, and that it passes the `adc_dma` test case.
 >
 > Also show your TA the answers to the questions asked above.
 You must have **correct** answers to earn points for this step.
 >